matthewepler/ggdb/README.md

 * refName should appear exactly as it did in the quote.
 If it is a nickname, or shortened to just a first name, then address this in is/was.
 Ex" Flo Jo (instead of Florence Griffith Joyner) or Melville (instead of Herman Melville) or "Oprah" -> Oprah (Winfrey) is a popular talk show host."

+* link to the guide in the public "about" page